daniloassispessoa/crudproject/README.md

 SERVER
 ============================================================================================================

-The path is configured at the PORT 3000:
+#The path is configured at the PORT 3000:

 http://localhost:3000/

-You can change this configuration PORT at config.env
+#You can change this configuration PORT at config.env

+#To run the server type on terminal

+npm start